eagle034/computer-vision-interview/README.md

 * Given a set of coordinates of joints, perform a rotation such that the hips are perpendicular to the camera

 ## 2D Image Processing
-* rough overview of optical flow estimation (again, just 3-4 sentences)
+* rough overview of optical flow estimation (again, just 3-4 sentences) ***Optical Flow Estimation is the problem of finding pixel-wise motions between consecutive images.
+Approaches for optical flow estimation include correlation-based, block-matching, feature tracking, energy-based, and more recently gradient-based.

 * what are the necessary assumptions during optical flow estimation (answer: constant image brightness, no lens/shutter distortion)
 * How would you code up a custom rectangle detector?
 * How would you send an encoded message in an image.
 First encode it, then write code to decode it.